Terms and Conditions of use

 5.1 – Each and every aircraft using the Aerodrome shall have Third Party Liability Insurance affected with a reputable Insurance Company or with Lloyds Underwriting Syndicate in the minimum sum insured of a Combined Single Limit as required by law.

-5.2 – Whenever required by the Company, all resident Operators shall provide written evidence of their insurance cover and notify the Company at once in writing of any invalidating conditions imposed on policy renewal.l.
+5.2 – Whenever required by the Company, all resident aircraft Operators shall provide written evidence of their insurance cover and notify the Company at once in writing of any invalidating conditions imposed on policy renewal.

-5.3 – All other Operators using the Aerodrome shall produce such written evidence as required in paragraph 3.5 on demand.
+5.3 – All other aircraft Operators using the Aerodrome shall produce such written evidence as required in paragraph 5.2 on demand.

-5.6 – The Operator shall at all times fully indemnify and keep indemnified the Company against any breach of this Clause 3.5 but without prejudice to any other rights of the Company under these Terms and Conditions whether the same shall be enforced by the Company or not.
+5.6 – The aircraft Operator shall at all times fully indemnify and keep indemnified the Company against any breach of Clause 5.1 but without prejudice to any other rights of the Company under these Terms and Conditions whether the same shall be enforced by the Company or not.

-6. PENALTIES FOR VIOLATION OF AIRPORT TERMS AND CONDITIONS
+6. PENALTIES FOR VIOLATION OF AERODROME TERMS AND CONDITIONS

 6.1 – The Company reserves the right to apply a penalty for any violation of the Rules, Terms and Conditions and Procedures when it considers such a sanction is warranted.
 Such a penalty shall normally be in the form of either temporary or permanent suspension from operating from the Aerodrome and, where appropriate, a report of the occurrence will be made to the Authority.